 Promote Fiscal Responsibility

-Improve Public Safety
+Improve Public Safety with a detailed plan

 Encourage Common Sense Government